 Though it doesn’t often top lists of “must-visit” destinations in the USA, Atlanta, GA, is definitely worth a visit.

 Before I moved to the city, I saw it as little more than a broiling furnace with bad traffic.
-But now that I’ve lived in Atlanta for nearly 5 years, I’ve come to see it as a city with more to love than a major international airport.
-It actually has some pretty cool attractions (And ridiculous traffic.
+But now that I’ve lived in Atlanta for nearly 5 years, I’ve come to see that it actually has some pretty cool attractions.
+And ridiculous traffic.
 I won’t sugarcoat it.
-We’ve gotten stuck in traffic jams at midnight.)
+We’ve gotten stuck in traffic jams at midnight.

-Here is our ultimate guide to the best things to do in Atlanta, Georgia according to locals:
+Here is our ultimate guide to the best things to do in Atlanta, Georgia:

 Virginia-Highland is an upscale neighborhood in southeast Atlanta with cool restaurants and shops.
 Yeah Burger, our favorite burger joint in the city, is located in this neighborhood, so be sure to check it out!